 - Southeast Region (Pawnee, Stafford, Pratt, Comanche, Barber, Kingman and Harper)

-Our association currently has four state certified appraisers on staff.
-If you have agricultural land that you need appraised for estate purposes, for buying, for selling, or any other purpose, please let us know.
+Our association currently has four state certified appraisers on staff that are continuously watching the market and trying to monitor land values.
+If you have agricultural land that you need appraised for estate purposes, for buying, for selling, or for any other purpose, please let us know.
 We would be more than willing to discuss doing an appraisal for you.